sshawash/group-files-by-language/README.md

-Group Files by Language Scripts
+# Group Files by Language Scripts

-Description:
+## Description:
-The three scripts take a folder containing text files with filenames in the format <language>-<sequence_number>.txt, and groups the files into sub-folders based on the language name.
+The three scripts take a folder containing text files with filenames in the format ```<language>-<sequence_number>.txt```, and groups the files into sub-folders based on the language name.

 Example:
 A folder with the files: